 To be eligible for admission to the Master of Finance Programme, a candidate must:

-- obtain statements from two referees, regarding the suitability for the programme; and
+- obtain statements from two referees, regarding his/her suitability for the programme; and

-- obtain a TOEFL/IELTS score* if he/she is not from an English teaching university.
+- obtain a TOEFL/IELTS score* if he/she is not from an English medium university.

-* A score of 577 or above (paper-based test), 233 (computer-based test), or 90 (internet-based test) in TOEFL, or a minimum overall band of 7 with no subtest lower than 6.5 in IELTS is required.
+* A score of 577 or above (paper-based test) or 90 (internet-based test) in TOEFL, or a minimum overall band of 7 with no subtest lower than 6.5 in IELTS is required.

-GMAT/GRE scores are not required, but a good GMAT/GRE score will be favorably considered and can be helpful for marginal cases.
+GMAT/GRE scores are not required, but candidates with a good GMAT/GRE score will be favorably considered.

 Candidates may be invited to write a written test and/or to attend an interview.
 Class commences in late August.

 We welcome overseas applicants.
 Candidates who wish to be admitted based on a qualification from a university outside Hong Kong, where the language of teaching is not English, are required to take the Test of English as a Foreign Language (TOEFL*).
 The International English Language Testing System (IELTS*) is also accepted as an equivalent standard.
 Upon successful application, overseas students will need to arrange their own student visas.

 International students are highly encouraged to apply in the first two rounds to allow sufficient time to arrange student visas and to prepare to move to Hong Kong.